Texas Democrats defy calls for their arrest in voting restrictions fight | Politics

 Abbott vowed to continue calling for special sessions "all the way up until election next year" to get the voting bill passed.
 Texas is among several Republican-led states pursuing new voting restrictions in the name of enhancing election security.
 Former President Donald Trump has claimed falsely that the presidential election last November was stolen from him through widespread fraud.

 On Sunday, Texas House and Senate committees passed new versions of the voting measures, which would prohibit drive-through and 24-hour voting locations, add new identification requirements to mail-in voting and empower partisan poll watchers.
-The Texas Senate debated its version of the voting legislation on Tuesday.
-The Democratic lawmakers' exodus from the House brought work there to a halt, with the departed Democrats vowing to stay in Washington indefinitely.
+The Texas Senate passed its version of the voting legislation on Tuesday.
+But the Democratic lawmakers' exodus from the House has brought work there to a halt, with the departed Democrats vowing to stay in Washington indefinitely.

 "Our intent is to stay out and kill this bill this session," Texas House Democratic Caucus Chairman Chris Turner told a news conference outside the U.S. Capitol, where dozens of Texas Democratic lawmakers broke into the civil rights anthem, "We Shall Overcome."
 Special legislative sessions can last up to 30 days in Texas, meaning the current session must end by Aug.
 7. There is no limit to how many special sessions a governor can call.